jlewicki/tree_state_machine/README.md

 ```dart
 typedef TransitionHandler = FutureOr<void> Function(TransitionContext ctx);
 ```

+The `TransitionContext` provides information about the transition, including the full state path of the transition (exiting states followed by entering states).

 Because a transition handler returns a `FutureOr`, the handler implementation may be asynchronous if desired.